 > Learn more

-Encompassing more than 50 hectares area, Schloss Hof Estate is Austria’s largest rural palace complex – and only one hour’s drive away from capital city Vienna.
+Schloss Hof Estate is Austria’s largest rural palace complex – and only around 45 minutes by car away from capital city Vienna.
 As the country seat of Prince Eugene of Savoy and subsequent owners Maria Theresa and Joseph II, Schloss Hof Estate has always been a prime locale for fabulous feasts and glittering parties, the meeting spot for the crème de la crème of society.

 Today, visitors may not only tour the noble living quarters found on the bel étage, but also take part in numerous events and celebrations oriented to the entire family.
 Annual travelling exhibitions also enable today’s visitors to experience some of the opulent traditions of the past.
 A visit to Schloss Hof Estate is rewarding and informative on every level, whether a foray into the splendid State Apartments, or an exploration of the subterranean vaults.
 Or a visit to the Terrace Gardens in full magnificent bloom and the baroque orangery, both of which are testimony to Prince Eugene’s passion for gardening and collecting.
 The idyllic Meierhof is one of the oldest actively maintained manor farms and home to numerous rare species of domestic animals.
 After a visit to the petting zoo or stables, sample any one of the rare types of fruits, vegetables, herbs and jams cultivated or produced here.
 As a guest at Schloss Hof Estate, experience the princely ambience and feel the baroque way of life come alive: a rich experience for the entire family.